gvwilson/thirdbit/src/fiction/in-heck/index.md

 It sounded more like a wish in Maddy's ears than a prediction.
 She hesitated.
-Should she tell mer mother Special Leaf's warning?
+Should she tell her mother Special Leaf's warning?
 But if she did,
 what exactly would she say?

-So instead she said, "Yes, mama," and got the carrots out of the vegetable box and started peeling them as if they were kindling to be chopped.
+So instead she replied, "Yes, Mama," got the carrots out of the vegetable box, and started chopping them as if they were kindling for the fire.

 Mama Roo tried her best to be cheerful during dinner.
 Maddy tried to play along,
 but all the while her thoughts were elsewhere.
 Once dishes were washed
-and her mother and sister lying side-by-side in Sindy's narrow bed, Maddy closed the door to her tiny bedroom and began to pack her bag.
+her mother and sister lay down side-by-side in Sindy's narrow bed, just as they had when she was a baby.

+Maddy closed the door to her tiny bedroom and began to pack her bag.
 Her sketchbook and two pencils, clean underwear,